 P.I.: Timothy Cope, Ph.D.

-Professor and Chair, Department of Neuroscience, Cell Biology & Physiology
+Adjunct Professor, Department of Neuroscience, Cell Biology & Physiology

 "After nerve damage and regeneration, we lose the stretch reflex in affected muscles, adversely affecting our core balance.
 We theorize that damage to the PNS creates circuitry problems at the CNS which do not reverse after nerve regeneration."